HoneyWellAvionicsDev/SimpleEQ-project/README.md

 # SimpleEQ-project
-Simple audio plugin built entirely in CPP
+Simple audio plugin built entirely in CPP from the JUCE crossplatform framework This is a tutorial project